-1:HSWF Update Rate
+1:HSWF Update R.

 25 Hz Defines the update rate for the measuring channel belonging to 50 Hz Function Block 1 if the force conversion module is of HS WF 2 100 Hz type.
 200 Hz Note: this parameter is only shown if the force conversion 400 Hz module belonging to this Function Block 1 is of HS WF2 type.
-800 Hz 800 Hz ++ <800 Hz>
+800 Hz module belonging to this Function block i is of its wife type 800 Hz ++ <800 Hz>

-1:WFIN Update Rate
+1:WFIN Update R.

-9.3 Hz 19 Hz 37 Hz 75 Hz 150 Hz 300 Hz 300 Hz ++ <300 Hz> Defines the update rate for the measuring channel belonging to Function Block 1 if the force conversion module is of WF IN or WF IN2 type.
-Note: this parameter is only shown if the force conversion module belonging to Function Block 1 is of WF IN or WF IN2 type.
-1.Colibration Type
+Defines the update rate for the measuring channel belonging to Function Block 1 if the force conversion module is of WF IN or WF IN2 type.
+Note: this parameter is only shown if the force conversion Note: this parameter is only shown if the force conversion module belonging to Function Block 1 is of WF IN or WF IN2 type.

-1:Calibration Type
+1:Calibr.
+Type

-Known Force Table < Table > Defines the type of calibration to be performed.
-A new calibration is initiated as a 'Calibration type' is selected and Enter key pressed.
+Known Force Defines the type of calibration to be performed.
+A new Table calibration is initiated as a 'Calibration type' is selected and < Table > Enter key pressed.

 Known Force: Known Force calibration is normally the most accurate calibration type.
 It is recommended to load with at least 2/3 of the used range.

-Table: Table calibration is used when calibrating with data from transduscr calibration data short or when ontering recorded Table: Table calibration is used when calibrating with data from transducer calibration data sheet or when entering recorded values from a previous calibration into a replacement instrument.
+Table: Table calibration is used when calibrating with data from transducer calibration data sheet or when entering recorded values from a previous calibration into a replacement instrument.